Any Time, Anywhere Audio

 Especially for mobile, pop and click design know-how becomes critical and is another one of those places where audio engineering starts to look more like an art form, because perception of pop and click is subjective, making experience and the little tricks of the trade a bigger part of success model.

-Why clipping is dangerous to the speaker is that as the signal starts to square-off more high frequency harmonics are created presenting more energy than the speaker can tolerate, which can cause permanent damage.
-Mobile audio amps are now adding anti-clipping mechanisms to limit their output to better match and thereby protect speakers.
+Why clipping is dangerous to the speaker is that as the signal starts to square-off more high frequency harmonics are created thus presenting more energy than the speaker can tolerate causing permanent damage.
+Mobile audio amps are now adding anti-clipping mechanisms to limit their output to better match speakers.
 The most basic anti-clipping method is setting the gain such that it does not go beyond a pre-set level by using an AGC technique.
 Other even more sophisticated methods of speaker protection are being developed that actively monitor what is happening to the speaker and feed information back to the amp to keep the operation safe.
 Some active speaker protection schemes can use small signal processors on the amp itself to conduct signal analysis.
 All types of speaker protection, active or passive, make it easier for mobile platform makers to provide the louder and more durable audio, so speaker protection will continue to be a key item in the audio pantheon.

 Certain mobile audio amplifiers are now offering a noise gate function.
 A noise gate mutes the output when the signal is below a specified level, just like an old fashioned squelch, to eliminate radio, DAC, and other noise in the system.
 The noise gate function is typically more useful for voice than music.
 Attack and decay parameters are sometimes used to control and set the noise gate depending on how it is designed.